• Blog

 • Put yourself first.
 Whether you’re swamped at work, you’re in the midst of exams or you’re caring for a newborn who isn’t sleeping, you have to make time for you.
 One of the most important elements of self-care is paying attention to your body when it’s trying to tell you something is wrong.

-4. Research your symptoms
+4. Research your symptoms.

-Your healthcare providers may be the experts, but you know your body best.
+Your healthcare professionals may be the experts, but you know your body best.
 Take what you know about yourself — your symptoms, what changes you’ve been experiencing — and think of “research” in broad terms.
 Research prior to an appointment can look like a lot of different things:

 • Peer-reviewed articles: Don’t be intimidated to look up topics in peer-reviewed journals.
-Yes, some get science-y quite quickly, but the following tricks will help you get the info you need even if you don’t have a PhD:
+Yes, some get science-y quite quickly, but the following tricks will help you get the info you need even if you don’t have a Ph.D.:

 • Use dedicated sites for searching peer-reviewed journals, such as Google Scholar and PubMed Central.